 As used in this Agreement, the following terms, when initially capitalized, shall have the meanings specified in this Section 2.

-“Abandon” means any Attachment, Ground Equipment, Facility, Pole, or portion thereof that has been left by Licensee in an unused or non-functioning condition for more than one hundred twenty (120) consecutive days; unless, after notice to Licensee, Licensee has established to the reasonable satisfaction of the City that the Attachment, Ground Equipment, Facility, Pole, or portion thereof has the ability to provide Communications Services.
+“Abandon” means any Attachment, Ground Equipment, Facility, Pole, or portion thereof that has been left by Licensee in an unused or non-functioning condition for more than twelve (12) consecutive months; unless, after notice to Licensee, Licensee has established to the reasonable satisfaction of the City that the Attachment, Ground Equipment, Facility, Pole, or portion thereof has the ability to provide Communications Services.

 “Accessory Equipment” means any equipment serving or being used in conjunction with a Wireless Facility or Wireless Support Structure including, but not limited to, utility or transmission equipment, switches, wiring, power supplies, generators, batteries, Cables, equipment buildings, cabinets, storage sheds, shelters or similar structures associated with an Antenna located at the same fixed location as the Antenna.